dzotic9/payara/payara-micro-cluster/README.md

 ### Vertical Scaling

 Each container with Payara Micro application server can be scaled vertically by increasing the total available RAM for the container.
-By default, [optimal memory configs](bin/memoryConfig.sh) are applied to JVM accroding to the available RAM.
-You can change default configs by defining environment variables such as XMX, XMS, XMN, MAXPERSIZE, XMAXF, XMINF, GC or directly adjust the memory configs script accroding to your needs.
+By default, [optimal memory configs](bin/memoryConfig.sh) will be applied to JVM accroding to the available RAM.
+You can redefine default configs with environment variables such as XMX, XMS, XMN, MAXPERSIZE, XMAXF, XMINF, GC or directly adjust the memory configs script accroding to your needs.

-In addition, the package injects [Jelastic GC Agent](lib/jelastic-gc-agent.jar) by default that helps to scale JVM vertically automatically by forcing memory heap compaction periodically.
-As result the application consumes less RAM during idle time.
+In addition, the package injects [Jelastic GC Agent](lib/jelastic-gc-agent.jar) that helps to scale JVM vertically automatically by forcing memory heap compaction periodically by default.
+As a result the application consumes less RAM during idle time.

 This approach helps to save money in Jelastic Cloud